CluvexStudio/MehrON/README.md

 > - **MHR:** routes traffic through your own Google Apps Script relay with domain fronting
 >   (`Browser -> Local proxy -> Google front -> Your Apps Script relay -> Target site`);
 >   the network filter only sees a Google-facing connection.
 Optional Cloudflare / VPS exit node for sites blocking Google IPs.

+**Only in MehrON: a combination of advanced censorship circumvention tools such as [SNI Spoofing](https://github.com/patterniha/SNI-Spoofing/tree/main) and [MHR](https://github.com/masterking32/MasterHttpRelayVPN)**

 > [!TIP]
 > Official portable releases ship with the `bin/` core binaries and up-to-date